Frequently Asked Questions

 For dogs, we require that they be vaccinated against Rabies, DHPP (distempter, hepatitis, parainfluenza, and parvovirus), and Bordatella (kennel cough).

 For cats, we require that they be vaccinated against Rabies, Feline Leukemia, and FVRCP (Feline viral rhinotracheitis, calcivirus and panleukopenia).
+Leukemia vaccine can be waived if your veterinary and you agree to the risks.
+Leukemia can be transmitted by outdoors cats and we do not screen our guests for indoor only cats.

 Q: If there is a medical emergency with my dog or cat, what is your protocol?